Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mitchell Park has 28 operational public transport stops offering a mix of train and bus services.
-These stops are served by 34 different routes, collectively facilitating 2,119 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 175 meters to the nearest stop.
-Predominantly residential, most Mitchell Park residents commute outward, primarily by car (77%), followed by train (11%) and bus (7%).
-The area has a lower than regional average vehicle ownership rate of 0.9 per dwelling.
-According to the 2021 Census, only 9.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Mitchell Park has 28 active public transport stops offering a mix of train and bus services.
+These stops are served by 34 routes, facilitating 2,119 weekly passenger trips in total.
+Transport accessibility is rated excellent, with residents typically residing 175 meters from the nearest stop.
+Predominantly residential, most residents commute outward using cars (77%), followed by trains (11%) and buses (7%).
+Vehicle ownership averages 0.9 per dwelling, below the regional average.
+According to the 2021 Census, a relatively low 9.1% of residents work from home, which may reflect COVID-19 conditions.

-The service frequency averages 302 trips daily across all routes, equating to approximately 75 weekly trips per stop.
+Service frequency averages 302 trips daily across all routes, equating to roughly 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport